Channel Coding at Low Capacity: Fundamental Limits

-The bounds in Theorem~\ref{Bounds for BEC} are tight and can be computed accurately (see Section~\ref{ramanujan}).
-The bounds are expressed merely in terms of $\kappa := n(1-\epsilon)$ rather than $n$.
-This agrees with the intuition that the rate should depend on the amount of ``information" passed through $n$ usages of the channel rather than the number of channel uses $n$.
-Typically, the value of $\kappa$ in low-capacity applications varies between a few tens to few hundred.
-In such a range, no simple, closed-form approximation of the Poisson distribution with mean $\kappa$ exists.
+Following the discussion of Section~\ref{sec:lowcap}, to specify the domain that is considered as the low-capacity regime, one would provide the collection of functions $\kappa=f(n)$ for which Theorem~\ref{Bounds for BEC} holds.
+It is important to note that the analysis of Theorem~\ref{Bounds for BEC} does not depend on the values of $n$ and $C$ and thus the results hold for all choices of the function $f$, i.e., the results of Theorem~\ref{Bounds for BEC} mathematically hold for all values of $n$, $C$, and $p_e$, i.e., for a moderate-capacity regime as well.
+However, they provide a sharp estimate when $\kappa=f(n)=\mathcal{O}(1)$, e.g., when $\kappa=nC$ remains a moderate value despite a large $n$ and a small $C$.
+Moreover, note that the bounds in Theorem~\ref{Bounds for BEC} are expressed merely in terms of $\kappa := n(1-\epsilon)$ rather than $n$.
+This agrees with the intuition that the rate should depend on the amount of ``information'' passed through $n$ usages of the channel rather than the number of channel uses $n$.
+Typically, the value of $\kappa$ in low-capacity applications varies between a few tens to a few hundred.
+In such a range, no simple closed-form approximation of the Poisson distribution with mean $\kappa$ exists.
 As a result, the lower and upper bounds in Theorem~\ref{Bounds for BEC} cannot be simplified further.
 Also, one can turn these bounds into bounds on the shortest (optimal) lengths $n^*$ needed for transmitting $k$ information bits with error probability $p_e$ over a low-capacity BEC.
-In Section\,\ref{sec:simulations} we numerically evaluate the lower and upper bounds predicted by Theorem~\ref{Bounds for BEC} and compare them with the prediction obtained from Formula~\eqref{poly-formula} \cite{polypaper}.
+In Section\,\ref{sec:simulations}, we numerically evaluate the lower and upper bounds predicted by Theorem~\ref{Bounds for BEC} (see also Section~\ref{ramanujan}) and compare them with the prediction obtained from Formula~\eqref{poly-formula} \cite{polypaper}.
 It is observed that our predictions are significantly more precise compared to the prediction obtained from Formula~\eqref{poly-formula} and they become even more precise as the capacity approaches zero.